- Plesk for Linux

-Note: For upgrading Plesk to the next release, visit the following KB article: How to upgrade Plesk to the next release
+Note: For upgrading Plesk to the next release, see the KB article How to upgrade Plesk to the next release.

 By default, Plesk installs updates automatically, if the option Automatically install Plesk updates is enabled at Tools & Settings > Update and Upgrade Settings.

 To update Plesk and its components manually, see instructions below.
 This procedure can be done either via a browser or a command-line interface directly on a Plesk server.

 Table of Contents

 - Updating Plesk via a browser

 - What Plesk update is currently installed on the system?

 Updating Plesk via a browser

 Note: Make sure that port 8447 is opened in a firewall.
 If it is closed and cannot be opened, use the command-line instructions.

 In Plesk, go to Tools & Settings and click Updates and Upgrades.